-1 ALTERNATIVE Alternative A 2 (a) In an abuse and neglect proceeding: 3 (1) if the court does not appoint appoints a child's attorney rather than a 4 best interests attorney pursuant to Section 4 , the court shall appoint a court-appointed advise 5 before the first court hearing that substantially affects the interests of the child; or 6 (2) if the court appoints a best interests attorney, the court may appoint a 7 courtcourt-appointed advisor if the court determines that a courtcourt-appointed advisor is 8 necessary to assist the court in determining the best interests of the child.
-9 Alternative B 10 (a) In an abuse and neglect proceeding, whether the attorney appointed pursuant to 11 Section 4 is a child's attorney or a best interests attorney, the court may appoint a court-appointed 12 advisor if the court determines that a court-appointed advisor is necessary to assist the court in 13 determining the child's best interests.
-14 End of Alternatives 15 (b) In determining whether a court court-appointed advisor is necessary under 16 subsection $\underline{[(a)(2)]\underline{[(a)]}}$, the court shall consider such factors as the court's need for information 17 regarding the child's circumstances, the value of a court court-appointed advisor's expertise, and 18 any request by the best interests attorney for the appointment of a court court-appointed advisor.
-19 (c) The court shall make an appointment under subsection $\underline{[(a)(2)][(a)]}$ as soon as 20 practicable.
-An appointment under subsection (a)(1) must be made before the first court hearing 21 that substantially affects the interests of the child.
-22 ALTERNATIVE B
+1 (a) In an abuse and neglect proceeding: 2 (1) if the court appoints a child's attorney rather than a best interests 3 attorney pursuant to Section 4, the court shall appoint a court-appointed advisor before the first 4 court hearing that substantially affects the interests of the child; or 5 (2) if the court appoints a best interests attorney, the court may appoint a 6 court-appointed advisor if the court determines that a court-appointed advisor is necessary to 7 assist the court in determining the best interests of the child.
+8 Alternative B 9 (a) In an abuse and neglect proceeding, whether the attorney appointed pursuant 10 to Section 4 is a child's attorney or a best interests attorney, the court may appoint a court- 11 appointed advisor if the court determines that a court-appointed advisor is necessary to assist the 12 court in determining the child's best interests.
+13 End of Alternatives 14 (b) In determining whether a court-appointed advisor is necessary under 15 subsection [(a)(2)] [(a)], the court shall consider such factors as the court's need for information 16 regarding the child's circumstances, the value of a court-appointed advisor's expertise, and any 17 request by the best interests attorney for the appointment of a court-appointed advisor.
+18 (c) The court shall make an appointment under subsection [(a)(2)] [(a)] as soon as 19 practicable.
+20 Comment 21 22 23 This section permits states to decide whether to require a court-appointed advisor under certain circumstances.
+Because some states may want to ensure that a best interests advocate will always be participating in the proceeding, Alternative A requires a court-appointed advisor whenever the court has not appointed a best interests lawyer for the child.
+Alternative B, in contrast, treats the appointment of a court-appointed advisor as a matter of judicial discretion to be determined on a case-by-case basis.